Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Case Studies

 \subsection{Sound}

-Street performers often create music using everyday objects, such as glass cups, buckets, or railings, but it requires finding items with specific tones or manual tuning.
-Imagine being able to turn any object, even those that do not typically produce sound, into a musical instrument.
-This application uses Nonlinear (with object) and Linear (with object) interactions to achieve that.
-The user controls dynamics by squeezing a stuffed animal (Nonlinear) and adjusts the pitch by sliding their index finger along the edge of a hardcover book (Linear).
-Seven equally spaced pitches appear as smaller dots along the book edge, defaulting to the C Major scale ($C_5$ to $B_5$) with a violin sound.
-The user can produce different pitches by sliding their finger near a specific point while squeezing the stuffed animal to control dynamics.
+Street performers often create music using everyday objects, such as glass cups, buckets, or railings, but this requires finding items with the right tones or tuning them by hand.
+Imagine turning any object---even those that do not typically produce sound---into a musical instrument.
+This application enables this through a Nonlinear EOI and a Linear MAI: the user controls dynamics by squeezing a stuffed animal, and adjusts pitch by sliding their index finger along the edge of a hardcover book.
+Seven pitches appear as equally spaced spherical markers along this edge, defaulting to a violin sound in the C Major scale ($C_5$ to $B_5$).
+Thus, by sliding their finger near specific markers while squeezing the stuffed animal, users can play different pitches with expressive dynamics (\Cref{fig:teaser-full}, A1--A3).